 - Eye infection.
 An eye infection called trachoma is common in many developing countries of Africa, Asia, Latin America, the Middle East and Pacific Islands.
 It can cause scarring of the inner eyelid, leading to entropion and even blindness.

 - Inflammation.
-An irritation of the eye caused from dryness or inflammation can lead to an effort to relieve the symptoms by rubbing the eyelids or squeezing them shut.
+An irritation of the eye caused by dryness or inflammation can lead you to try to relieve the symptoms by rubbing the eyelids or squeezing them shut.
 This can lead to a spasm of the eyelid muscles and a rolling of the edge of the lid inward against the cornea (spastic entropion).

 - Developmental complication.
 When entropion is present at birth (congenital), it may be caused by an extra fold of skin on the eyelid that causes turned-in eyelashes.

 Factors that increase your risk of developing entropion include: